 Individualized and group consultations are available by request.

-If you are interested in training or have any questions after reviewing the links of available technology, please feel free to contact us.
+If you are interested in training, unable to make any of the training sessions below, or have any questions after reviewing the links of available technology, please feel free to contact us.

 Deque University Training

 To help train Rutgers web developers and those who build Rutgers websites or maintain website frameworks, self-paced training has been made available through Deque University.
 These courses offer Web Accessibility fundamentals, accessibility in regards to HTML and CSS, learning about ARIA usage, and how to test for Accessibility.